-Information about written exams, time and place for exams, and support material.
+Information about written exams and permitted support material.

 Before the exam, you must read the instructions for candidates taking written exams (pdf)

 The exam location and the candidate number are published on the front page of StudentWeb no later than three days before the exam (see the information column).
 On the day of the exam, a list in MF’s reception will also inform about the location of the exam.

 - Written exams usually begin at 9:00 am.
 You need to arrive at least 15 minutes before the exam begins.

 - You must bring your own pen/s (blue ballpoint pen) and a valid ID (e.g. a student card or a credit card with a picture).